|

 * Method

-to convert a Short-value to a string. */
+to convert a Short-value to a string. */ public

-static
+static String

-toFormattedString(Short parmInputValue) {
+toFormattedString(Short parmInputValue) {/* Check

-for null-parameter; return 'null'. */
+for null-parameter; return 'null'. */ if

 (parmInputValue

-==
+== null)

 return

-/* Convert
+null;/* Convert

-to string. */
+to string. */ String

-strFormattedString = parmInputValue.toString().trim();
+strFormattedString = parmInputValue.toString().trim(); /* Return

 the string. */